Breakout Sessions VI

 Windjammer I & II (First Floor) | Jeff Brzozowski, Travelers & Stella Yuen, Armanino LLP

-Learn how two organizations leverage their Summer internship program to source incoming talent to build a pipeline of entry level associates.
+Learn how two organizations (Travelers and Amanino) leverage their Summer internship program to source incoming talent to build a pipeline of entry level associates.
 Gain insights into the recruiting practices and strategies, intern engagement during the internship program, and conversion practices.
 Panelists will present on each of their company’s respective programs and then take questions in a panel format.

 The Gender Pay Gap: The Tip of the Iceberg